A Dojo Loach freshwater species fish is one of the most popular types of aquarium fish. They are also known as a Pond Loach or Weather Loach.

 Because of the peaceful nature of the Dojo Loach, they can share space with about any other fish species that have the same peaceful demeanor.

-The most difficult part of making the decision which aquarium mates your Dojo Loach should have is finding tropical fish that thrive in a similar water environment.
+The most difficult part of making the decision on which aquarium mates your Dojo Loach should have is finding tropical fish that thrive in a similar water environment.

 The majority of tropical fish need warmer water than the Dojo, making it a challenge to create a community of various fish with your Dojo Loach part of the group.